 All areas are to be kept neat and orderly, particularly when leaving at the end of a class.
-Each person (student, staff, and faculty) is responsible for maintaining a neat and orderly environment whenever they are at the University.
+Each person, (student, staff, and faculty) is responsible to maintain a neat and orderly environment whenever he or she is at the University.
 If any liquid, food, art materials, or other such substances are spilled within any of the buildings, the person responsible for the spill must clean it up immediately.
 This is not the responsibility of the custodial staff.
 Cleaning supplies are in both labs.

-Hazardous materials
+Hazardous Materials